Are North Carolina Vital Records Open to the Public?

 Raleigh, NC 27699-1900

 Mail-in requests take an average of seven weeks to process.
-Interested persons may utilize the (additional $15) expedite services by marking the outside of the envelope “Expedite.”
+Interested persons may utilize the (additional $15) expedited services by marking the outside of the envelope "Expedite".

 Are North Carolina Divorce Records Public Information?

-In accordance with the state statutes, North Carolina records pertaining to divorce, annulment, and dissolution of the union are designated public information and as such available to anyone.
-However, to reduce misuse of divorce records, requestors must provide sufficient identifying information such as the full names of persons named on the record, the date, location of the divorce, etc. While divorce records are presumed to be public, all or parts of a record may be sealed and therefore restricted to only eligible individuals.
+In accordance with the state statutes, North Carolina records pertaining to divorce, annulment, and dissolution of the union are designated public information and, as such, are available to anyone.
+However, to reduce misuse of divorce records, requestors must provide sufficient identifying information such as the full names of persons named on the record, the date, location of the divorce, etc. While divorce records are presumed to be public, all or parts of a record may be sealed and, therefore, restricted to only eligible individuals.

 How Do I Obtain Divorce Records in North Carolina?